fittwindev/fittwinflow/config/template/README.md

 - **Style Map**: `config/style-map.json` is the single source of truth for Eldora tokens; `init.zsh` runs a Node helper to emit both `packages/ui-eldora/styles.css` and `apps/web/tailwind.config.ts`, so updating that JSON immediately updates the palette, Eldora utilities, and Tailwind theme.

 ### Mobile (`apps/mobile`)
-- **Framework**: NativeScript Vue stub that mirrors the web flow; `app/App.vue` bootstraps the first page and each component (Welcome → Results) shares the main copy/timer hints.
-- **Next Steps**: Run `npx @nativescript/cli@latest create . --template @nativescript/template-blank-vue` inside `apps/mobile` once, copy the files from `./app` to the NativeScript project, and use `pnpm dev:mobile:ios`/`pnpm dev:mobile:android` to run once the NativeScript CLI scaffolds platforms.
+- **Framework**: Expo-managed React Native (TypeScript). `App.tsx` boots a stack navigator that mirrors the exact 8-step flow from the web app.
+Each screen reuses shared copy/staging plus countdown and LiDAR banner equivalents.
+- **Camera**: `src/hooks/useMobileCamera.ts` wraps `expo-camera` to manage permissions, preview lifecycle, and base64 capture so it aligns with the `useCamera` hook on web. `CameraPreview` renders the sensor feed with stateful overlays.
+- **Shared UI**: `packages/ui-native` provides RN-specific primitives (`Screen`, `Card`, `Button`, tokens) generated from the same Eldora palette so typography + surfaces match the web kit.
+- **Measurement client**: `src/services/measurementClient.ts` hosts a typed stub aligned with `packages/spec-kit/schema/measurement.schema.json`.
+Replace its TODO with the real measurement/geometry API when it’s ready.
+- **Commands**: Run `pnpm dev:mobile` (or `pnpm --filter @fitted/mobile start`) inside the generated workspace to open the Expo dev server. `pnpm android`/`pnpm ios` run native builds through Expo as usual.

 ### Desktop (`apps/desktop`)
 - **Framework**: Tauri wrapping `apps/web` for a native shell. `src-tauri/tauri.conf.json` points `beforeDevCommand`/`beforeBuildCommand` to the Next dev/build scripts and uses `.next` as the `distDir`.